MayaPosch/HD44780_i2c/README.md

 ## TODO ##

 This is currently a prototype design.
-It is likely to not work (reliably) yet.
+It's likely that some things may not fully work as intended yet.